 Some cards force a player to leave a Round of Gambling.
-When a player is forced out of the Round, each player, including the one being forced out, has a chance to respond (for example, with "I think it's time to stop foolin' around, don't you?" or some other anti-cheat card).
+When a player is forced out of the Round, each player, including the one being forced out, has a chance to respond (for example, with "Oh, I guess the Wench thought that was her tip...", "My holy blade detects lies!", or some other anti-cheat card).